chitrabanu20/expense-tracker/README.md

 # expense-tracker
 A simple income-expense tracker web application developed using HTML, CSS , JavaScript and Jquery.

+--basic imagemap, frameset, lists, etc are used .
 **#Javascript - index.html**

 --Javascript is used in income-expense tracker to handle transactions